Frequently Asked Questions

 - May I request that my name appear on my diploma with special characters (accent marks)?

-- I know that I am on the pending degree list, but how can I be certain that I have met all of the degree requirements?
+- I know that I submitted my intent to graduate, but how can I be certain that I have met all of the degree requirements?

 - What if I have finished all of my degree requirements, but my degree will not be recorded for several weeks and I need written proof that my degree has been earned?